Sign up for an occasional newsletter of insights and ideas for marketers plus interesting stories from around the web!

 Another company renowned for their great customer support is Zappos, who often go to extreme lengths to make their customers have a WOW! experience.
 One example of this is when Zappos sent flowers to a woman who had to order a number of different pairs of shoes because her feet had been damaged by medical treatments.

-Fixing the leaks in your conversion funnel is one of the most important things you can do to help grow your business efficiently.
+Fixing the leaks for better conversion funnel optimization is one of the most important things you can do to help grow your business efficiently.

 Properly tying TOFU, MOFU, and BOFU together is key to preventing a tiny trickle of leaks from growing into a tidal wave of lost sales.

 Careful attention to your funnel will ensure that you have a system for attracting the right leads, meeting their pain points, nurturing their interests, and converting them into happy customers.

 Juggling all the marketing elements is far from easy.
 You need to be prepared to analyze and test near-constantly in order to squeeze the maximum ROI out of your funnel.
 It’s also vital to pay regard to the uniqueness of your product and your audience.